Factors Affecting Strength Of Concrete

 In 1918 AD Duff Abram made some experiments with tweaking the amount of water added to mix the concrete.
 He found that the lower the amount of water higher will be the strength.

-Though, we need to add a minimum quantity of water for full hydration of the cement.Generally, 38 percent to 40 percent of water is sufficient to fully hydrate the cement.
+However, we need to add a minimum quantity of water for full hydration of the cement.
+Generally, 38 percent to 40 percent of water is sufficient to fully hydrate the cement.

 Again, the water-cement ratio has hyperbolic relation if we plot the graph between W/C ratio and compressive strength of concrete.
 So, we could approximate it to a linear graph for ease of use.

-2. Ratio of cement to aggregate
+2. The Ratio of Cement to Aggregate:

 Adequate cement paste should be available to fill the gaps between aggregate.
-This imparts role in transferring load to the aggregate.
+This imparts a role in transferring load to the aggregate.

-3. Grading of aggregate
+3. Grading of Aggregates:

-The grading of aggregate should be as per IS:10262-82
+The grading of aggregate should be as per IS 10262-2019

-4. Surface texture and shape of aggregate
+4. Surface Texture and Shape of Aggregates:

-On the other hand, aggregate having an angular shape gives ease to interlocking and thus higher bond strength consequently higher strength of concrete.
+On the other hand, aggregate having an angular shape gives ease to interlocking and thus higher bond strength and consequently higher strength of concrete.
 Aggregate having round surface provides workability but on the cost of a reduction in strength.
 So, round shape aggregate should be avoided.

-5. Strength and stiffness of aggregate
+5. Strength and Stiffness of the Aggregates:

 The higher the strength of aggregate higher will be the strength of concrete.

-6. Maximum size of aggregate
+6. Maximum Size of the Aggregates:

 If we choose the bigger size of aggregate the need of cement for bond will be less because of the lower surface area.
 Thus we can adopt lower W/C ratio.